 In 2013 or thereabouts I decided to go rogue and started publishing novels, novellas and shorts, in several genres and using different pen names, on the KDP indie platform.
 Sales were slow and inconsistent, and as the years passed I became more and more disillusioned with Amazon's policies.
 At the end of 2015 I took all my titles out of Amazon's Select program and went wide in January 2016, selling on B&N, iBooks, Kobo, Smashwords, Google Play and others.

 Going wide was the BEST decision I ever made.
-From the very first month, January 2016, I received royalty checks like clockwork.
+From the very first month, January 2016, my royalties began to climb and by March I began receiving cheques like clockwork.
 It was just coffee money, but it was the first time I was getting paid every single month for my writing.
 One year later, in January 2017, two of my titles suddenly took off on iBooks and my monthly royalties increased by roughly 1000%.
 Those monthly payments cover a few of my bills, including groceries.
 I am still in shock.